jcuribev/project-order-components/README.md

 ## Test It!

 ### Online:
--   Use the Postman collection from the repository and test the created.
+-   Use the Postman collection from the repository and test the created operations.
 -   You may also see the Index [here](https://4e230df9trial-trial-n6n251lf-trial-components-order-srv.cfapps.us10-001.hana.ondemand.com/).

 ### On localhost: